-plot: (noun) a series of events that form the story in a novel, movie, etc.
+plot: (noun) a series of events that form the story in a novel, movie, etc.-Webster Dictionary

-There is a common desire in all of us to have clarity on the plot.
+There is a common desire in all of us to know the plot.
 I've felt it, you've felt, because every human has felt it.